 Reference benchmarks are indexes to measure whether the financial product attains the How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-This question is not applicable for the Fund. environmental or social characteristics that they promote.
+This guestion is not applicable for the Fund.